analysys/ans-java-sdk/README.md

 ========

-This is the official Java SDK for Analysys.
+This is the official Java SDK for Analysys

 ## Learn More